Simon Fraser University: Staff unions

-Reputation
+Rankings and reputation

 Simon Fraser University has placed in various international post-secondary school rankings.
 In the 2022 Academic Ranking of World Universities rankings, the university ranked 301–400 in the world and 13–17 in Canada.
-The 2023 QS World University Rankings ranked the university 328th in the world and thirteenth in Canada.
+The 2024 QS World University Rankings ranked the university 318th in the world and thirteenth in Canada.
 The 2023 Times Higher Education World University Rankings placed Simon Fraser 251–300 in the world, and 11–13 in Canada.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 317th in the world, and 12th in Canada.
 In Maclean's 2023 rankings, the university placed first in their comprehensive university category.
 The university also placed ninth in Maclean's reputation category.
 Simon Fraser University was ranked despite having opted out from participation in Maclean's graduate survey since 2006.

-In the World’s Universities for Real Impact (WURI) 2022 rankings, SFU ranked 18th in the world, and 1st in Canada.
+In the World's Universities for Real Impact (WURI) 2022 rankings, SFU ranked 18th in the world, and 1st in Canada.
 In QS's 2022 graduate employability ranking, the university ranked 301–500 in the world, and 10–17 in Canada.